ToddSandberg/MorphologyFinder/README.md

 ### Superlative Tests

-Compares "UniMorph-English_ADJ_Only.csv" which is a large list of comperative and superlative adjectives and their morphology with MorphologyFinder's output.
+Compares "UniMorph-English_ADJ_Only.csv", which is a large list of comperative and superlative adjectives and their morphology, with MorphologyFinder's output.
 It outputs all errors to UnimorphMisses.txt.